Jeremy McNichols Player Prop Bets for NFL Week 17 | Tennessee vs. Miami 1/2/2022

 Matchup vs. Miami

-- The Dolphins give up 102.3 yards per game on the ground, the NFL's seventh-ranked rush defense.
+- The Dolphins have the NFL's seventh-ranked defense against the run, giving up 102.3 yards per game.

-- This season the Dolphins have given up 12 rushing TDs.
-They are ranked seventh in the NFL in that category.
+- This season the Dolphins have allowed 12 rushing TDs.
+They are ranked seventh in the league in that category.

 Recent Performances